echavemann/learnsomething/README.md

 ## Instructions
 - [ ] OPTIONAL: Run the initial code to see the time.
-- [ ] Optimize the given code to run below .3 seconds for prime factors in the range of 2-1000.
+- [ ] Optimize the given code to run below .3 seconds for calculating the prime factorization of all numbers from 2-1000, including 2, excluding 1000.
 - [ ] PR this change.
-- [ ] Make it so the code runs below .01 seconds for prime factors in the range of 2-1000.
+- [ ] Write code that runs below .01 seconds for calculating the prime factorization of all numbers from 2-1000, including 2, excluding 1000.
 - [ ] PR.